 Welcome.
-I'm a visual and interaction designer based in Northern California.
+I'm a creative director based in Northern California.
 I studied traditional graphic design and illustration at Kent State University in the early 90’s.
 Since 2002 I’ve used visual design techniques to help scientists solve communication problems.
 My work generally falls into one of three categories: Explaining complex ideas, making experimental applications easier to use or imagining future uses for developing technologies.
 I use visual design, 2D/3D illustration, 2D/3D animation, video production, prototyping tools, CAD and any other technique necessary to carry out these tasks.

 I've co-authored several peer reviewed papers.
 I'm a co-inventor of several patented and patent pending multimedia and user interface technologies.